 Careful monitoring of vital signs is crucial especially in patients with polypharmacy.

 There are no absolute contraindications against using epinephrine.
 Some relative contraindications include hypersensitivity to sympathomimetic drugs, closed-angle glaucoma, anesthesia with halothane.
+Another unique contraindication to be aware of is catecholaminergic polymorphic ventricular tachycardia.
 As is the case with prescribing any medication, all practitioners should use clinical judgment and evaluate the benefits versus risk with epinephrine.

 The use of epinephrine in select circumstances must be assessed as discussed below.

 Epinephrine is considered a pregnancy Category C medication.
 There are no well-controlled studies in humans, although animal studies have shown a teratogenic risk during organogenesis.
 It is capable of crossing the placenta.
-Gastroschisis has been demonstrated when epinephrine has been administered subcutaneously in rabbits at 15 times the maximum dosage.
 Epinephrine should be used cautiously when maternal blood pressure is 130/80 mm Hg and greater.

 Labor and Delivery